yatli/fvim/README.md

 FVimKeyAutoIme v:true           " Automatic input method engagement in Insert mode FVimKeyAltGr v:true             " Recognize AltGr.
 Side effect is that <C-A-Key> is then impossible

+" Default options (workspace-agnostic) FVimDefaultWindowWidth 1600     " Default window size in a new workspace FVimDefaultWindowHeight 900

 " Detach from a remote session without killing the server " If this command is executed on a standalone instance, " the embedded process will be terminated anyway.